TravisWheelerLab/face/README.md

 The `scores` is a 2D array of `f32` values where each row represents the scores for each residue of the query sequences.
 In the following output from the `smol` run previously, the program is run with 3 query sequences that in total comprised 7 amino acids.
-Run with `--num-hits 3` means each AA has three scores:
+Since we ran with `--num-hits 3`, each query AA has three scores:

 ```
 [[0.18626021, 0.34556073, 0.39676747],